eopnetto/xml_loader/README.md

 - php app/console doctrine:schema:update --force
 - php app/console server:run

 It's done!
-Now access the url http://localhost:8000/ and upload your xml file and the files will be processed and database will be populate.
+Now access the url http://localhost:8000/ (or other url where the server is running) and upload your xml file and the files will be processed and database will be populate.

 Now you can access data from REST API url: